sgadrat/super-tilt-bro/README.md

 ## Playing

-You will need a NES emulator with two controller configured.
+You will need a NES emulator with two controllers configured.
 Each controller controls a character and the goal is to send the other out of screen.

 Controller mapping:
 ```